RelationalAI/rai-workflow-manager/workflow/README.md

   * `isDatePartitioned`(optional) is used to specify is partitioned by date.
 By default `False`.
   * `extensions`(optional) is used to specify the extensions of the source which will be associated with the `inputFormat`.
 If not specified, the `inputFormat` will be used default extensions are used.
   * `loadsNumberOfDays`(optional) is used to specify the number of days to load.
+  * `offsetByNumberOfDays`(optional) is used to specify the number of days to offset the current (end) date by.
+  * `snapshotValidityDays`(optional) is used to specify the number of days a snapshot is valid for.
+Currently only supported for `csv` sources.
 ```json
 {
   "type": "ConfigureSources",